 Action Utah works on the issues that data shows a majority of Utahns care about most and takes the stance of the majority on those issues.

-Utah’s Top Priority Issues: Regardless of political affiliation, religion, ethnicity or age, most Utahns agree on most issues, with some variation from north to south and rural to urban.
+Utah’s Top Priority Issues: Regardless of political affiliation, religion, race, ethnicity or age, most Utahns agree on most issues, with some variation from north to south and rural to urban.

 Our Sources: Action Utah uses credible, trusted data sources, such as Dan Jones Polling, Envision Utah, Hinckley Institute, Utah Foundation, Kem C. Gardner Institute and Utah Policy, to track what issues Utahns care about most and what the majority stance is on those issues.